 The stress associated with money problems can be overwhelming.
-But – in the end – it’s only money and money has no power over your commitment to your relationship.
+In the end, it’s only money and money has no power over your commitment to your relationship.
 Commit to a plan, live simply, and never keep financial secrets from your wife.

 Great relationships are supposed to mature over time.
-If you still relate to one-another the same way you did when you first married, then it’s past time for the marriage to grow up.
-Get involved in a couples group at your faith community.
-Love one-another “out loud.”
-Invest in the marriage as if your life depends on it – because it does.
+If you still relate to one another the same way you did when you first married, it’s past time for the marriage to move to the next level.
+Get involved in a couples group in your faith community.
+Love one another out loud.
+Invest in marriage as if your life depends on it – because it does.

 Marriages run into this hardship often.
 We may not sleep with other women, but we’re all guilty of being unfaithful when it comes to time, attention, priorities, the way we use our resources, and so much more.
 One way to deal with this is to recommit yourself to your wife.
 Woo her all over again.
 Make it clear where your priorities steer your time and attention.

-Everyone goes through “the blues” at times in their lives.
-Here, again, it’s about having the heart of a servant, about going the extra mile, about putting the needs of your wife ahead of your own.
+Everyone goes through the blues at times in their lives.
+Here again: It’s about putting the needs of your wife ahead of your own.
 Look to God for your source of happiness, be a conduit of that joy to your spouse, and seek medical attention.

 We invest a lot in the kids.
 If we’re not careful, our relationship with our spouse gets neglected.
 First, guard against that day by investing in your wife now.
 Then, rather than mourn the children after they leave, try celebrating the freedom you now have to invest more time and interest in your marriage.
 Again, it’s all about being intentional.